 When we build, things can go wrong.
 Parts of a build may be the wrong size, put in the wrong place, or even just use the wrong part; this has been happening around the World for years and years.
 This is because when we build we only do enough work to help us, but not always enough to help others do their work too.
 So when others try to use our work it might seem be confusing, have bits missing, or just be wrong.

 Our leaders saw this problem and wanted to help.
 They wrote papers and told us we were not building as well as we could saying that we fought too much; but we didn’t listen.
 Later, our leaders told us we could build better by working together, again we didn’t listen.
 In 2009, when the banks broke people didn’t have the money to build, so our leaders told us again that we needed to build better, but yet again we didn’t listen.
 As we never listened, our leaders had to think of a way to make us listen, so they told us to work together or they won’t want us working for them and told us we had to use something called BIM from 2016.

 Our leaders chose BIM because they saw how working together and planning can help to make, send, and use other people’s information better.
 To help even more, new papers were made explaining how to share information.
 It explained that the owner needs to say:

 - What work needs doing;

-- What he wants to use it for; and
+- What they want to use it for; and

-- What he needs back to make good building choices; both for now and when he looks after the finished build
+- What they need back to make good building choices; both for now and when they look after the finished build